GeospatialPython/pyshp/README.md

 	>>> w.record("row", "two")
 	>>> w.point(2, 2)

-To help prevent accidental misalignment pyshp has an "auto balance" feature to make sure when you add either a shape or a record the two sides of the equation line up.
+To help prevent accidental misalignment PyShp has an "auto balance" feature to make sure when you add either a shape or a record the two sides of the equation line up.
 This way if you forget to update an entry the shapefile will still be valid and handled correctly by most shapefile